-- The individual's start and end date of employment;

-- · Title of last position held; and
+- The individual's start and end date of employment; - Title of last position held;

-- Wage and salary information.

 The Park District must have a signed consent form authorizing the Park District to release this information from the individual's personnel records to the specifically named organization.
 To be acceptable, this consent form must indicate the general and specific types of information that can be released and release the Park District from all potential liability related to the authorized disclosure.